fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Install NuGet Client

-NuGet client comes in two variants: as command line utility, called nuget.exe, and as Visual Studio extension.
-Installing both are straightforward and I recommend having both.
+Installing both the cmd utility and the Visual Studio extension are straightforward and I recommend having both.

 Download the NuGet command line utility from its [home page](https://nuget.org/nuget.exe) (it is only a single .exe file), copy it to your desired location, and add the path to environment variable.